artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 # Develop an Aspect

 This section guides you in building a dApp on Artela with a sample Aspect.
-This Aspect can identify and intercept specific transactions.
-For example, If a `world` method transaction is used to call the HelloWorld contract, it will be reverted.
+This Aspect functions as a native extension, coprocess with smart contract, and can be injected throughout the transaction lifecycle.
+In this example, we'll show how Aspect can identify and revert a specific transaction.

 **Pre-requisites:**
 * [Node.js](https://nodejs.org/)